Volunteers handle everything from greeting blues fans and collecting donations to packing thousands of pounds of donated cans into boxes.

 When can I sign up to volunteer?

-Volunteer registration for the 2013 Safeway Waterfront Blues Festival will begin Tuesday, May 28th at 10:00am.
+Volunteer registration for the 2014 Safeway Waterfront Blues Festival will begin in May.

 How long are the volunteer shifts?